The Resistible Rise of Arturo Ui: Production history

 The Resistible Rise of Arturo Ui was presented twice on Broadway.
 The first production, billed Arturo Ui, was in 1963, with Christopher Plummer in the lead role and Madeleine Sherwood.
 Michael Constantine, Elisha Cook, Lionel Stander, Sandy Baron, Oliver Clark and James Coco in the cast.
 It was directed by Tony Richardson and ran for five previews and eight performances.
 The second Broadway production of the play took place in 1968–69 by the Guthrie Theater Company.
 It starred Robin Gammell as Ui, and was directed by Edward Payson Call.
 It ran for ten performances.

 The play has been presented three times Off-Broadway.
 In 1991 it was produced by the Classic Stage Company, with John Turturro as Arturo Ui, directed by Carey Perloff.

 In 2002, it played at the National Actors Theatre, with Ui played by Al Pacino, co-starring Steve Buscemi as Givola, Billy Crudup as Flake, Charles Durning as Dogsborough, Paul Giamatti as Dullfeet, John Goodman as Giri, Chazz Palminteri as Roma, Lothaire Bluteau as Fish, Jacqueline McKenzie as Dockdaisy, Linda Emond as Betty Dullfeet, and Tony Randall (who also produced) as the actor, with an ensemble that included Sterling K. Brown, Ajay Naidu, Dominic Chianese, Robert Stanton, John Ventimiglia, and William Sadler.
 It was directed by Simon McBurney.
 The Classic Stage Company tackled it again in 2018, directed by John Doyle with Raúl Esparza in the title role and Eddie Cooper and Elizabeth A. Davis in the supporting cast.
 In 1986, the play was produced in Canada at the Stratford Festival, running for 46 performances with Maurice Godin in the lead role.

-Most recently in 2017, Bruce Norris' adapted version of the play was performed at the Donmar Warehouse in London, with Lenny Henry starring as Arturo Ui, and directed by Simon Evans.
+In 2017, Bruce Norris' adapted version of the play was performed at the Donmar Warehouse in London, with Lenny Henry starring as Arturo Ui, and directed by Simon Evans.

 The role of Ui has been played by such other notable actors as Peter Falk, Griff Rhys Jones, Leonard Rossiter, Antony Sher, Nicol Williamson, Henry Goodman Hugo Weaving, and Jean Vilar.
 Simon Callow discussed his interpretation of the role in his autobiography, Being an Actor, while Plummer explains why he felt he failed in the role on Broadway in his autobiography, In Spite of Me.

 A production by the Sydney Old Tote Theatre Company was filmed for Australian television in 1972 with John Bell in the title role and Helen Morse as Dockdaisy.

+In April 2026, the Royal Shakespeare Company opened a new version by Stephen Sharkey and directed by Seán Linnen at the Swan Theatre, Stratford-upon-Avon starring Mark Gatiss in the title role alongside Mawaan Rizwan, Kadiff Kirwan, Janie Dee and Christopher Godwin.